Understanding Mediation and Arbitration · · 28 min read

 Post-Mediation Follow-Up: Ensuring Compliance and Addressing Remaining Issues

-4. Monitor compliance and promptly address any issues that may arise
+4. and promptly address any issues that may arise

-This proactive approach not only strengthens our decisions but also nurtures a positive relationship as we move forward together.
+This not only but also as we move forward together.
 Remember, we’re in this together, and your feelings matter every step of the way.

 Each box represents an important step in the follow-up process.
 Follow the arrows to understand how to move from one step to the next.